Can I Take Vitamin D2 And D3 Together

 The Key Differences Between D2 and D3

 The main difference between vitamin D2 and D3 lies in their origin and how effectively they raise vitamin D levels in the body.
-Numerous studies have shown that vitamin D3 is more effective at raising and maintaining blood levels of vitamin D compared to D2.
+Worth adding: numerous studies have shown that vitamin D3 is more effective at raising and maintaining blood levels of vitamin D compared to D2.
 This is because D3 is more readily converted into calcitriol, the active form of vitamin D, and it binds more effectively to vitamin D receptors in the body.

 Scientific Basis for Vitamin D Supplementation